 This is a very common myth.
 Most of our potential customers think that replacing their roof will take around a week to finish.
-Although in some cases this is true, particularly in commercial roofing, most of the roofs we replace take a day or two.
+Although in some cases this is true, particularly in commercial roofing, most of the roofs such as flat roofs take a day or two to replace.

 “I can just replace the roof myself”

 Although this may true if you’re an experienced roofer, if you’re a layperson with just basic handyman skills, do not attempt at replacing it yourself.
 Roofing itself is simple, but there are many nuances that only experienced roofers know.
 Trust us, you do not want to replace your roof incorrectly, then pay for it to be redone a second time!